 Despite the challenges these new developments pose to the engineering departments, they are inevitable.
 Leading companies use innovation to improve their services offerings: In many markets, revenue from pure product sales will either plateau or decline.
 But the revenue from advanced services is an opportunity to grow!
-The more advanced the service is, the more revenue can be generate from it, and it gives businesses a unique differentiator.
+The more advanced the service is, the more revenue can be generated from it, and it gives businesses a unique differentiator.

 A lot of innovation today is enabled by IT.
 New technologies can be leveraged to create smart products, to fund the basis for new services and business models.
 Intelligent and connected products with smart functionality can decide or communicate about their situation or environment.
-Use PLM to support development of these products, either from scratch or with iterative innovation.
-With Oracle, you can combine PLM and IoT as well as other SCM modules such as Manufacturing and Quality to gain new data-driven insights and drive actions from IoT by connecting, analyzing and integrating device data into your PLM and SCM processes and applications, related to product behavior, detect defects, analyze trends, kick-off Engineering Change Orders, predict service requirements etc.
+Use PLM to support the development of these products, either from scratch or with iterative innovation.
+With Oracle, you can combine PLM and IoT as well as other SCM modules such as Manufacturing and Quality to gain new data-driven insights and drive actions from IoT by connecting, analyzing and integrating device data into your PLM and SCM processes and applications, related to product behavior, detect defects, analyze trends, kick-off Engineering Change Orders, predict service requirements, etc.

-With the growing deployments of Internet of Things (IoT) systems, the importance of the concept of a digital avatar of a physical thing has gathered significant interest in the recent years.
-IoT designers can come close to reality with some advanced planning and simulation with tools such as Oracle's digital twin to instantly transform assets into digital twins, and intelligently monitor the assets' health, location, and utilization.
+With the growing deployments of Internet of Things (IoT) systems, the importance of the concept of a digital avatar of a physical thing has gathered significant interest in recent years.
+IoT designers can come close to reality with some advanced planning and operational simulation with tools such as Oracle's digital twin to instantly transform assets into digital twins, and intelligently monitor the assets' health, location, and utilization.

-With Oracle, there is no need for an extra Big Data tool to manage IoT: We provide IoT Applications that manage the vast amount of data and makes it easy to consume, and makes it actionable.
-If respective connectivity is enabled, IOT readings are supervised by Oracle IoT Applications.
-IoT Apps are managing exceptions that is detected in the data, and can automatically kick off several activities at once, for example a non-conformance in Quality Management, a Engineering Change Order in Product Development, an idea to introduce a new product or service that is going through Innovation Management, or a service request in Customer Experience Service Application.
+With Oracle, there is no need for extra Big Data tools to manage IoT: We provide IoT Applications that manage the vast amount of data and make it easy to consume and make it actionable.
+If respective connectivity is enabled, IoT readings are supervised by Oracle IoT Applications.
+IoT Apps are managing exceptions that are detected in the data, and can automatically kick off several activities at once, for example, a non-conformance in Quality Management, an Engineering Change Order in Product Development, an idea to introduce a new product or service that is going through Innovation Management, or a service request in Customer Experience Service Application.